Sankalp2898/dietoptimizer/README.md

 Individuals, students, and working professionals often have specific calorie and macronutrient goals (calories, protein, carbs, fiber), but translating those goals into an affordable, actionable meal plan is non-trivial.
 Most diet apps focus on tracking or generic recommendations, not on optimizing decisions under constraints.

 From an analytics perspective, this is a classic resource allocation problem:
 Multiple food choices
 Competing nutritional objectives
 A fixed budget
 Trade-offs between cost, calories, and macronutrients

 This problem matters because poor optimization leads to:

 Overspending on food
 Nutrient imbalance
 Inconsistent adherence to health goals

 💡 The Solution

 Diet Planner Pro is a prescriptive analytics application that computes an optimized daily meal plan tailored to a user’s nutritional targets and budget.
 Instead of telling users what they ate, the app answers:
 “Given my goals and budget, what should I eat today?”
 Prescriptive Analytics Approach
 The system models diet planning as an optimization problem:
 Decision variables: Quantity of each food item

 Objective: Maximize nutritional goal satisfaction while minimizing cost

 Constraints:
 Budget limit
 Calorie target

-Macronutrient targets (protein, carbs, fiber)

-Practical portion sizes
+Macronutrient targets (protein, carbs, fiber) Practical portion sizes

 A greedy heuristic optimization algorithm scores foods based on nutritional efficiency (nutrition per dollar) and iteratively selects optimal portions until constraints are met.

 This makes the solution:
 Transparent
 Fast
 Interpretable
 Easy to extend into formal linear programming

 🚀 Live Demo

-👉 Try the app here: (Streamlit link coming soon)
+👉 Try the app here: (https://dietoptimizer-njk7hud7yut4d7g5ggjlde.streamlit.app/)

 Users can input nutrition goals and a daily budget, then instantly generate an optimized meal plan.

-(Add screenshot after deployment)

 ⚙️ How It Works